Srijan1683/web-scraper-cache-shortener/README.md

 This project was also intended to strengthen understanding of modular code structure, exception handling, and testing practices in Python.

+The current roadmap also includes AI-powered summarisation for scraped content, especially markdown output generated from webpages.

 ## What the Project Does

 The application accepts a URL through a `POST /scrape` API endpoint.